Microsoft Flight Simulator 2024 & 2020

 bridge defaults to 127.0.0.1:500 on Windows.

-If it doesn't, open Doctor.
+If it doesn't, open the Support page and run Health checks.
 The SimConnect config row tells you what it found in the XML and whether the port it's using matches the port the bridge is talking to.

 Ports other than 500